The Bankrate promise

 Apart from a fear of heights, the most significant barrier to entering space for most people is price.
 But as competition increases, that could soon change.
 And with the increased demand, investment opportunities will likely arise.

 Aside from space tourism, Wall Street analysts point to greater access to satellite broadband Internet as the most significant area of opportunity.

 Indeed, Morgan Stanley estimates that satellite broadband could capture as much as 70 percent of the space industry’s projected $1 trillion revenue by 2040.
 Additionally, the investment bank believes that greater accessibility to satellites that support broadband Internet could significantly bring down the cost of data.

 “The demand for data is growing at an exponential rate, while the cost of access to space (and, by extension, data) is falling by orders of magnitude,” Morgan Stanley analyst Adam Jonas was quoted in a research report.
 “We believe the largest opportunity comes from providing Internet access to under- and unserved parts of the world, but there also is going to be increased demand for bandwidth from autonomous cars, the Internet of things, artificial intelligence, virtual reality, and video.”

 And he’s likely correct.
-Over the next decade, the International Energy Agency predicts 145 million electric vehicles could be on the road, up from just 10 million today, potentially bringing billions of dollars to the global economy.
-Similarly, analysts at International Data Corporation, a provider of market intelligence, estimate that worldwide revenues for the AI market could top $500 billion by 2024.
+Over the next decade, the International Energy Agency predicts 145 million electric vehicles could be on the road, up from just 26 million in 2022, potentially bringing billions of dollars to the global economy.
+Similarly, analysts at International Data Corporation, a provider of market intelligence, estimate that worldwide revenues for the AI market could reach $900 billion by 2026.
 Both high-tech industries heavily rely on data to power their applications.

 Space stocks and ETFs